Korean shamanism: Definition

 Since the late 19th century, English language studies have referred to the rr as "shamans" and their practices as "Korean shamanism", a label rendered into Korean as mr. Introduced to English from the Tungusic languages at the end of the 17th century, the term "shamanism" has never received a commonly agreed definition and has been used in at least four distinct ways.
 A common definition uses "shamanism" to describe traditions involving visionary flights to perform rituals in a spirit realm, a practice not found in Korean traditional religion.
 Many scholars avoid the term "shaman" as a cross-cultural category altogether.
-Its application to Korean religion is controversial, with Chongho Kim deeming it "often unhelpful".
-The scholar Suk-Jay Yim proposed mu-ism as a more appropriate label than "Korean shamanism", while Dix thought "spirit mediumship" more suitable than "shamanism".
+Its application to Korean religion is controversial, with Chongho Kim deeming it "often unhelpful", and Korean studies scholar Richard McBride labelling it "a legacy of the colonial period".
+The scholar Suk-Jay Yim proposed "Muism" as a more appropriate label than "Korean shamanism", while Dix thought "spirit mediumship" more suitable than "shamanism".

-Prior to Christianity's arrival in the 17th and 18th centuries, Korean religion was rarely exclusivist, with many Koreans practising Daoism, Buddhism, Confucianism, and rr simultaneously.
-Despite shared underlying beliefs, these traditions undertook a "division of ritual and cosmological responsibility" between each other.
-Confucian rituals were for example primarily concerned with ancestor veneration and tended to be simpler and more regular, whereas the rr would be brought in on rarer occasions.
-Korea has seen particular syncretism between rr and Buddhism; rr often identify as Buddhists, and commonly worship Buddhist deities, while some Korean Buddhist temples venerate deities traditionally associated with rr.
-In contemporary South Korea, it remains possible for followers of most religions (barring Christianity) to involve themselves in rr with little censure from their fellow religionists.
+Prior to Christianity's arrival in the 17th and 18th centuries, Korean religion was rarely exclusivist, with many Koreans practising Daoism, Buddhism, Confucianism, and Musok simultaneously.
+Despite shared underlying beliefs, these traditions undertook what Dix called a "division of ritual and cosmological responsibility" between each other.
+Confucian rituals were for example primarily concerned with ancestor veneration and tended to be simpler and more regular, whereas the rr were consulted for rarer and more complex ritual tasks.
+Korea has seen particular syncretism between Musok and Buddhism; rr often identify as Buddhists, may use incantations from Buddhist sutras, and commonly worship Buddhist deities.
+Some Korean Buddhist temples, similarly, venerate deities traditionally associated with Musok.
+In contemporary South Korea, it remains possible for followers of most religions (barring Christianity) to involve themselves in Musok with little censure from their fellow religionists.
 Meanwhile, rr based in Europe have merged the tradition with New Age elements.